obrienmikej/amazon-aws-playground/certification/aws_certified_developer/product_database_notes.md

 -max = 2048 bytes

 There is no practical limit on the number of distinct partition key values, for tables or for secondary indexes.
-400kb = lenth of string or binary
+400kb = length of string or binary

 Eventual Consistent Reads vs Strongly Consistent Reads